Introduction

 Ryue Nishizawa & Rei Naito

-A remarkable concrete shell structure containing a single artwork—water droplets that emerge from the floor in an ever-changing dance, creating a meditative space that harmonizes with nature.
+A remarkable concrete shell structure containing a single artwork—water droplets that emerge from the floor in an ever-changing dance, creating a meditative space that harmonizes with nature through its open apertures.

 Chichu Art Museum